 Research Interests: Arts-based research & research creation; crip arts praxis; critical auto/ethnography; body/s and embodiment/s; the more-than-human; theory/s in the feminisms (crip; poststructural; new materialism; affect); language and representation; imaginative ethnographies; social death and abandonment; intimate perspectives on biomedicine and psychiatry; polyphonic and lyrical theories.

-(Assistant Professor; PhD Business Administration, Health Policy & Management, DeGroote School of Business, McMaster University)
+(Assistant Professor and Undergraduate Program Director; PhD Business Administration, Health Policy & Management, DeGroote School of Business, McMaster University)

 Address: Room 338, Stong College

 Lynda van Dreumel is an experienced educator in health management and a registered Occupational Therapist with over 19 years of experience in the healthcare system.
 She holds a BSc.
 (University of Guelph), BSc.O.T.
 (University of Toronto), MSc.
 (University of Guelph), and MBA.
 (McMaster University).
 In 2019, she will complete her PhD in Business Administration (McMaster University).
 Her research explores health professional regulatory models and their influence on interprofessional care in health systems.

 Her professional career has spanned clinical and administrative roles across various healthcare sectors.
 She has served as a Professional Practice Leader at the University Health Network, Project Manager at a Community Care Access Centre, and a Policy Advisor of Health System Transformation at a Local Health Integration Network.
 Lynda also maintained a private consulting practice, providing ergonomics and disability management services to employers and healthcare insurance providers.